haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 ## 2. My requirements

-I always ask myself: Is it suitable for my parents?
+I always ask myself: Is it suitable for _my parents_?
-They are 70+ and total computer noobs.
+They are 70+ and total computer noobs {:sweat:}.
 In other words - to OS need to be noob-proof :)

 ### 2.1 rolling release - install once, upgrade forever